 - 1 teaspoon baking powder

-- 1 teaspoon salt or only a pinch if using salted butter
+- 1 teaspoon salt if unsalted or only ½ teaspoon of salt if using salted butter**

-- 2 sticks unsalted butter, room temperature (230 grams)
+- 2 sticks unsalted or salted butter, room temperature (230 grams)

 - 1 cup granulated sugar (200 grams)